IsitaRex/Supervising-My-Musical-Taste/README.md

 For my experiment, all the features were stored as a pickle file [Dataset :musical_score:](dataset_features.pckl)

-The results can be found at the following notebook :
+The results with learning machines can be found at the following notebook :
 [Notebook  :musical_keyboard:](supervising_my_musical_taste.ipynb)